ARM-software/psa-arch-tests/api-tests/ff/README.md

 ```
     -DPSA_INCLUDE_PATHS=`readlink -f <relative_include_path>`
 ```
+-   -DNO_FSHORT_FLAGS=<0|1> : This option is applicable only for ARMCLANG toolchain.
+0 means compile with `-fshort-enums` and `-fshort-wchar`, while 1 means compile without those flags.
+Default is 0.

 For using FF-1.1 do the following manifests changes in api-tests/platform/manifests files.
 	Change "psa_framework_version" attribute from 1.0 to 1.1 in all manifests files.